osemuaimiosior/Bank_account_opening_prediction/README.md

 Therefore, access to bank accounts is an essential contributor to long-term economic growth.

-The machine learning model helps to predict using certain data input to find out before hand if a person is likely to open a bank account
+The machine learning model helps to predict using certain data input to find out before hand if a person is likely to open a bank account.

+# Dataset

+The data used to train the model was gotten from Zindi